qmk/qmk_firmware/keyboards/v60_type_r/keymaps/followingghosts/readme.md

 KB Paradise V60 Type R Customised Layout by FollowingGhosts
 ======================

-This is my custom layout for the Polestar Type R
+This is my custom keymap for the Polestar Type R

 ## Keymap Notes
-Supports Underglow lighting with RGB modifier keys and normal backlight Selectable swap between Alt and OS keys which is stored in EEPROM CAPSLOCK acts as FN when held
+Supports Underglow lighting with RGB modifier keys and normal backlight Selectable swap between Alt and OS keys which is stored in EEPROM CAPSLOCK acts as FN when held/equivalent to MO1
-TAB acts as FN2 when held to provide a mouse layer with WASD and Q and E as left and right click respectively
+TAB acts as FN2 when held to provide a mouse layer with WASD and Q and E as left and right click respectively LShift and RShift have Space Cadet Shift enabled

+Note:
+RGB colour setting is not persistent
 ```
  Keymap 0: Default/Windows Layer (Qwerty)
  * ,-----------------------------------------------------------.